MolecularAI/reinvent-scoring/README.md

 ## Run tests
 The tests use the `unittest` package testing framework.
 Before you can run the tests make sure that you have created a `config.json`file in the `reinvent_scoring/configs` directory.
 There is an example config in the same directory, which you can base your own config off of.
-The easiest way is to make a copy of the example config and name it `config.json`.
-Make sure that you set `MAIN_TEST_PATH` in the `config.json` to a non-existent directory; it is where temporary files will be written during the tests; if it is set to an existing directory, that directory will be removed once the tests have finished.
+Make sure that you set `MAIN_TEST_PATH` to a non-existent directory; it is where temporary files will be written during the tests; if it is set to an existing directory, that directory will be removed once the tests have finished.

 Some tests require a proprietary OpenEye license; you have to set up a few things to make the tests read your license.
 The simple way is to just set the `OE_LICENSE` environment variable to the path of the file containing the